Pece17/IoTBeacon/README.md

 (add text, specifications etc?)

-## Ubuntu server initialization (Work in progress > make a one big heading? > add subheadings for more specific steps?)
+## Ubuntu server Initialization (Work in progress) > make a one big heading? > add subheadings for more specific steps?

-We made a bootable Linux USB stick with Kingston 8GB flash drive using Rufus 3.8 to create an ISO-image with Xubuntu 16.04.3
+We made a bootable Linux USB stick with Kingston 8GB flash drive using Rufus 3.8 to create an ISO-image with Xubuntu 16.04.3 - we initially tried using UNetboot based Linux USB stick but it wasn't recognized by the server computer we chose to use on this project

-- Remove LAN-cable before installation
+We had trouble getting Xubuntu to boot from the Linux USB stick but with these steps we got it eventually to start

-- Open legacy boot menu with F9
+- Remove LAN-cable before turning on the server computer
-- Choose USB-stick
+- Open Legacy Boot Menu with F9 or other key that works with a particular version
-- "Cannot boot system due to start job running for hold error"
+- Choose USB stick in Legacy Boot Menu

-- Try restarting again until the system starts properly
+The terminal gave a prompt "A start job is running for Hold until boot process finishes up" and booting didn't seem to advance

-Installation steps
+We restarted the server computer multiple times until the system booted properly and did the following steps during installation

 - English
 - Install Xubuntu/Erase disk and install Xubuntu